SummaiyaBegum/SummaiyaBegum/README.md

 ## 🎯 Learning Path

 The aim is to gradually connect **wet-lab microbiology** with **basic computational analysis** using Python and open bioinformatics resources.
-This profile documents the steps taken while learning — exercises completed, concepts understood, and progress made over time.
-It serves as a growing record of how biological questions can be explored through small, structured computational tasks.
+This profile is simply where I keep track of what I’ve learned and how I’m applying it through small coding tasks.